-All students may do an internship if it is part of their study programme.
+All students studying in the Netherlands may do an internship if it is part of their study programme.
 No work permit is required, however, you must make sure to have a signed internship agreement (signed by you, your internship employer, and your university).

 Lots of study programmes in the Netherlands offer the chance to students to do an internship (usually up to 20 credits).
-Different programmes have different means of applying for internships, however, they will most likely take place in the first six months of the year.
-It is a competitive market and you may not always find the type of internship you wanted.
+Different programmes have different means of applying for internships.
+However, they will most likely take place in the first six months of the year.
+It is a competitive market and you may not always find the type of internship you want.

-There are a large numbers of Englishlanguage internships available on websites of organisations such as The Hague Humanity Hub, The Hague Tech, Apollo 14 or The Hague Security Delta and on www.jobs.work in rotter dam the hague.org
+There are a large numbers of Englishlanguage internships available on websites of organisations such as The Hague Humanity Hub, The Hague Tech, Apollo 14, The Hague Security Delta and on Work in Rotterdam in The Hague.